 I made sure to make the Guatape region part of my travel plans and ended up organizing a few days in Guatape from Medellin.
-We ended up staying for several nights in Guatape.
-However, it is possible to make the day trip from Medellin to Guatape to hike up to the top of La Piedra Del Penol ‘The Guatape Rock’.
-Click Here to check the availability of the Medellin to Guatape Day Trip to climb La Piedra Del Penol.
+We ended up staying for several nights in Guatape, which I highly recommend as it is a great region.
+However, it is possible to make the day trip from Medellin to Guatape to hike up to the top of La Piedra Del Penol ‘The Guatape Rock’ and return to Medellin and back to your hotel on the same day.
+The top-rated tour for the day trip is Medellin to Guatape Day Trip to climb La Piedra Del Penol.

 The entrance fee for climbing La Piedra Del Penol is $6 USD, which most tourists happily pay for such an epic natural wonder.

-In the location section below I mention why there is a big, white ‘GU’ painted on the side of the rock.
+In the ‘How to get there’ location section below I mention why there is a big, white ‘GU’ painted on the side of the rock.
 However, there is an even more interesting fact about this region that changes your whole perspective on the landscape.
-The rock is a natural formation.
+The Guatape Rock is a natural formation.
 However, the lake is man-made.
-It is part of a national hydro-electricity project and supplies more than 35% of the electricity for Colombia.
+It is part of a national hydroelectricity project and supplies more than 35% of the electricity for Colombia.
 It also provides electricity, which is sold to neighboring countries like Venezuela.